forsbergapp/app_portfolio/README.md

 Databases used as reference to implement database patterns are MariaDB, MySQL, Oracle, PostgreSQL and SQLite.

-A global support implemented in client with ALL Unicode characters supported by Noto Sans font included different arabic scripts and different font heights (Nastaliq).
+A global support implemented in client with ALL Unicode characters supported by Noto Sans font included different Arabic scripts and different font heights (Nastaliq).
 Any regional setting supported including direction right to left.
 More than 500 locales with language and country translations.
-The mayor 30 languages are translated in the apps.
-Icons are frequently used to minmize text usage and to provide simplier and better explanation to a global audience.
+Logographic UI chosen is implemented to minimize text usage and to provide simplier and better explanation to a global audience.

 Developed in Visual Studio Code in Windows with integration with Github following Scrum agile project management framework and deployed on Oracle Cloud and Ubuntu server.